Jukim2/header_make_script/README.md

 ## How to use

-**Basic Use** : Make ‘myheader.h’ including all the function prototypes in c files below current directory
+**Case 1 : Basic Use** : Make ‘myheader.h’ including all the function prototypes in c files below current directory

 - `ham -n myheader.h`
     1. If you didn’t have ‘myheader.h’ then file will be made with 42 Header, Header Guard, function prototypes